ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow/trees-that-grow-guidance.md

 1. The non-payload (i.e. phase-specific) fields of a data constructor are grouped together and introduced via the extension field.
 Similarly the phase-specific data constructors are introduced using the extension constructor.

 1. The `type instance` declarations should usually appear in a phase-specific module.
+(See discussion in !7192.)
 Thus:
    ```
    module GHC.Parser.Hs where               -- Parser-specific extensions
       import Language.Haskell.Syntax.Expr